Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "It’s okay."
 Clara was surprised to find she meant it.
 She really couldn’t expect an alien to completely understand human etiquette, after all.

-"But...is personal question to ask *why* you have steel in your face?"
+"But... is personal question to ask *why* you have steel in your face?"

-"I...just like the way it looks," Clara said.
+"I... just like the way it looks," Clara said.

 "Oh."
 Yan shrugged, and that seemed to be the end of his interest.
 He confiscated the rest of the chips and then rolled inexorably in the direction of the living room.